-The default setting on a Windows computer is to automatically download and install essential driver updates (network, audio, display) through Windows update and allow the users to install optional driver updates.
-In addition to this, Windows also provides the option to manually update, roll-back and reinstall driver updates.
+The default setting in Windows is to automatically download and install the most essential driver updates (network adapters, basic audio and display) through Windows updates and leave it to the users to install optional driver updates.

-While in most cases, allowing Windows to handle essential driver updates (via Windows update) & downloading optional update (if required) is good enough to ensure the functioning of a Windows computer, it sometimes becomes necessary to manually update & reinstall drivers.
+While in most cases, allowing Windows to handle essential driver updates (via Windows updates) & downloading optional update (if required) is good enough to ensure the proper functioning of a Windows computer, it sometimes becomes necessary to manually update, roll-back & reinstall drivers.

 Manually updating & reinstalling device drivers is a standard part of troubleshooting problems on a Windows computer and helps if the problem is being caused due to outdated or corrupted driver software.

-Hence, if certain devices are not functioning properly or causing problem on your computer, the first would be to take a look at optional driver updates; as available within Windows update and then manually update the required drivers by going to Device Manager.
+Hence, if certain devices are not functioning properly or causing problem on your computer, the first step would be to take a look at optional driver updates; as available within Windows update and then manually update drivers (if required) by going to Device Manager.

 1. Download & Install Optional Driver Updates

-While Windows operating system automatically downloads most driver updates, it mostly installs essential Driver updates (not the latest available ones) and makes certain driver updates available under “Optional updates” section.
+While Windows automatically downloads the recommended driver updates, it classifies some newer and manufacturer-specific drivers as optional and makes them available under “Optional updates” section.

 1. Press Win + I keys to open Settings.